 The Law Offices of Frederick W. Nessler & Associates, Ltd. achieved a victory for a victim of sexual abuse, in Horn v.
 The Catholic Diocese of Peoria, et al. Justice O’Brien delivered the Court’s opinion on August 24, 2016.
 In the opinion, the appellate court reversed the trial court’s dismissal of that claim.

 The Diocese asked the trial court to dismiss the complaint, arguing that the statute of limitations barred prosecution of the claim.
 Id. at ¶ 7.
-This means, in a nut shell, that the Diocese argued that too much time had passed from when the alleged abuse took place and the filing of the lawsuit.
-The trial court granted the Diocese’s request, and dismissed the claim.
+This means, in a nutshell, that the Diocese argued that too much time had passed between when the alleged abuse took place and the filing of the lawsuit.
+The trial court granted the Diocese’s request and dismissed the claim.
 Id.

 The 1994 version of the statute provides for a 2-year statute of limitations period.
 Id. at ¶ 11.

 The 1994 sexual abuse statute of limitation also contains a discovery provision.
 Id. at ¶ 12.
 Justice O’Brien recognizes, in the Horn opinion, that the discovery rule provision written within the 1994 statute is a codification of the common-law discovery rule.
 Id. at ¶ 12.
 This means the limitation period begins to run when the party who is seeking relief knows or should reasonably know that the injury exists and that it was wrongfully caused.
 Id.